 The list of document element characteristics above is grouped according to whether they're related to the structure or content of a document.
 A document comparison can be customized so that these characteristics are identified for the elements of a specific document type, and therefore improve the effectiveness of the result.

-Comparisons using the Document Comparator can be invoked either from the command-line or GUI using DCP or by using the .NET or Java API via the
+Comparisons using the Document Comparator can be invoked either from the command-line, GUI, or REST API using DCP or by using the .NET or Java API via the

 compare method of a

 DocumentComparator object instance.
 This method is overloaded to cater for a wide range of use cases.

 DocumentComparator instance is configured for the specific comparison required.
 Options can either be set on the DocumentComparator object directly using Java, or through a DCP XML file using a DCPConfiguration object.

 Under certain conditions document comparisons can take a while to complete.
 In such cases, the end-user can be informed of progress using a 'listener'.
 A listener is an instantiated object that implements the

 DocumentProgressListener interface; this can exploit data passed in call-back methods from the Document Comparator to relay progress back to the user.
 The listener is associated with the